HCL-TECH-SOFTWARE/digital-experience/docs/get_started/download/software_licensing_portal/configure_entitlement_checks/export_usage_report.md

     licenseManualReportUniqueIdentifier: "myUniqueIdentifier-123"
 ```

-## Procedure to export the session usage report
+## Exporting the session usage report

-To export the session usage report, you can use the following command and include the start date and end date:
+To export the session usage report, use the following command and include the start date and end date:

 ```
 kubectl exec -it <release name>-license-manager-0 -n <namespace> sh exportUsageReport.sh <YYYY-MM-DD> <YYYY-MM-DD>
 ```

-### Expected Output
+### Expected result

 ```
 ############################################################